MartinThoma/algorithms/perceptron/README.md

 ## General

 A perceptron is a linear, binary classifier.
+Hence the target labels are `0` and `1`.
 This perceptron can be executed on the MNIST dataset and recognize if an input image (28 pixel x 28 pixel) is a "3" or not:

 ```
 ./perceptron.py